MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-different-screen-sizes-tablet-and-phone.md

 ms.author: t-blrobl
 ---
 # Designing for Different Screen Sizes on Tablet and Phone
-When designing application pages for the [!INCLUDE[nav_tablet](includes/nav_tablet_md.md)] and the [!INCLUDE[nav_phone](includes/nav_phone_md.md)], it is best practice to consider the size of the tablets or phones that your end-users have access to.
-It is an advantage if the solution works well on both small and large screen sizes, but we also recommend that you consider thoroughly the most frequently used screen sizes for your end-user experience.
+When designing application pages for the [!INCLUDE[nav_tablet](includes/nav_tablet_md.md)] and the [!INCLUDE[nav_phone](includes/nav_phone_md.md)], it is best practice to consider the size of the tablets or phones that your end users have access to.
+It is an advantage if the solution works well on both small and large screen sizes, but we also recommend that you consider thoroughly the most frequently used screen sizes for your end user experience.

 Designing for small screens can be more challenging, because pages will show fewer fields, columns, and tiles.
 Therefore, a good way to identify issues on how your application pages are displayed is to test on the smallest supported screen size.